Automattic/jetpack/readme.txt

 * Sync: Delete sync options when resetting the sync. #5204
 * Sync: Remove unused code that that caused PHP notice. #5195
 * Omnisearch: Remove splashes from search query. #4701
+* Admin: check that a json language file like jetpack-en_US.json is readable before loading its contents and thus avoid a PHP warning. #5166

 **Support Enhancements**